redscientistlabs/RTCV/README.md

 # RTCV - Real-Time Corruptor Vanguard
 Real-Time Corruptor, Vanguard, CorruptCore, NetCore2, RTC Launcher

 Real-Time Corruptor Vanaguard is a Dynamic Corruptor for emulated games.
-It is a set of libraries that can be rigged up to various emulators and works by corrupting data into virtual memory chips of emulated systems.
-RTCV currently comes with implementations for [Bizhawk](https://github.com/ircluzar/Bizhawk-Vanguard), [Dolphin](https://github.com/NarryG/dolphin-vanguard/), [PCSX2](https://github.com/NarryG/pcsx2-Vanguard), and [melonDS](https://github.com/narryg/melonds-vanguard).
+It is a set of libraries that can be rigged up to any program that can load the CLR and works by corrupting data in memory to force glitches.
+RTCV currently comes with implementations for [Bizhawk](https://github.com/ircluzar/Bizhawk-Vanguard), [Dolphin](https://github.com/NarryG/dolphin-vanguard/), [PCSX2](https://github.com/NarryG/pcsx2-Vanguard), [melonDS](https://github.com/narryg/melonds-vanguard), and [Windows Processes](https://github.com/narryg/processstub-vanguard).

 Features:
 - Corrupts in real-time
 - Supports various emulators via a generic API.
-Currently comes with Bizhawk, Dolphin, PCSX2, and melonDS real-time implementations.
+Currently comes with Bizhawk, Dolphin, PCSX2, melonDS, and Windows real-time implementations.
 - Supports corrupting files on-disk via the FileStub implementation, as well as including specialized support for certain kinds of files (WiiU games via CemuStub & Unity games via UnityStub).
 - Many corruption engines with customizable algorithms
 - Easy start option for autocorrupt